kyasu1/ql-label/README.md

 - QL-800
 - QL-820NWB

-Anothre printers listed in the `ptouch::Model` should also work but we might need to some tweeking.
+Anothre printers listed in the `ptouch::Model` should also work but we might need to some tweaking.

 ## Tools